® The "Hole in One"

 It was late 1978.
 I had already attended Honda's 79 model update class, and had prepared for new-bike delivery a few CBXs.
 Charming bikes, really.
 Everything the press had to say about the machine was true.
 It was a masterpiece, and exhibited a til-then unknown level of finesse and fitment from Honda.

 One day a CBX appeared at the door of the shop, and I was asked to take a look at it.
 Looked normal, until I spotted the huge hole in the crankcase directly in front of the number one connecting rod.
-We called in Honda and the L.A. area rep, Fred Germaine, whom I had met before and with whom I had just the previous week worked with at Honda's L.A. training school, appeared and he said something I have never forgotten.
-He approved the repair and turning, he said to me, "remove the float bowl overflow drain hoses.
+We called in Honda and the L.A. area rep, Fred Germaine, whom I had met before and with whom I had just the previous week studied under at Honda's L.A. training school, appeared and he said something I have never forgotten.
+He approved the repair and turning, he said to me, "Remove the float bowl overflow drain hoses.
 They're the problem."
-I clearly remember thinking, "really?"
-But by then I had come to understand some of the workings of Mother Honda, and later, while working with the corporate office I would understand far more.
+I clearly remember thinking, "Really?"
+But by then I had come to understand some of the workings of Mother Honda, and later, while working with Honda's corporate headquarters I would understand far more.

 Another job, another CBX connecting rod.
 Not the same as the engine above.

-There was never anything written on this issue, just as there was never any public acknowledgement of the alternator clutch issue.
+This issue was never publicized, just as there was never any public acknowledgement of the alternator clutch issue.
 No recall, no service campaign of any kind.
 But, the following year Honda did two things.
 One, they fitted the very first vacuum valve to appear on any U.S. model Honda motorcycle.
 This is significant.
-While Kawasaki and Yamaha and Suzuki had long been manufacturing bikes having vacuum petcocks, 1980 was the first year Honda did so, and they did it to not only the CBX but also several other models.
-Honda went further and made available a retro kit for fitting this special valve to 1979 CBX models, though it was a slightly different valve because the 79 models have only one fuel inlet as opposed to the 80-82's two inlets.
-When you see a vacuum valve ("auto valve," in Honda-speak) that has only one fuel inlet, it is this Hondaline (factory accessory) kit valve.
-And there was no announcement, no service campaign, not even for this valve.
-Incidentally, it appears now however that certain non-U.S. distributors, notably Australia and possibly also England, took it upon themselves to fit the kit valve on the final wave of 79 bikes at their warehouses before shipping the bikes to their dealers.
-In essense then, at least one or two markets got the auto valves as original equipment on the last 79s sold.
-I have rarely see this valve on U.S. models, though they are out there.
-However, I often see it on Australian and UK model carbs.
-Second, Honda revised the float bowl overflow hose system on the 1980 CBX, replacing the 79-spec 6-1 system with the 1980's 6-2 system that would remain through the end of the final, 1982, model.
-Far from coincidences, these two changes to the CBX speak as loudly as any published bulletin might have, had there been one.
+While Kawasaki and Yamaha and Suzuki were already manufacturing bikes having vacuum petcocks, 1980 was the first year Honda did so, and they did it to not only the CBX but also several other models.
+Honda went further and made available a retro kit for fitting this special valve to 1978/1979 CBX models, though it was a slightly different valve because the 79 models have only one fuel inlet as opposed to the 80-82's two inlets.
+When you see a vacuum valve ("auto valve," in Honda-speak) on a CBX that has only one fuel inlet, it is this Hondaline (factory accessory) kit valve.
+And there was no announcement, no service campaign, not even for the accessory valve.

 The main issue, overflow hoses that promote loading up of overflow.
 The system shown, the 1979 6-1, existed only on the first, 1979, model year.
 If you have these, get rid of them.